GetStream/stream-video-swift/docusaurus/docs/iOS/quickstart/video-call.md

 In this quickstart you'll build a video call experience similar to Zoom or messenger.

-* Stream's video edge network ensures a reliable call experience with low latency
+- Stream's video edge network ensures a reliable call experience with low latency
-* You can scale to thousands of participants
+- You can scale to thousands of participants
-* Our Dynascale technology automatically adjusts the quality of video, codecs and resolutions.
+- Our Dynascale technology automatically adjusts the quality of video, codecs and resolutions.
-* This saves you months of work compared to other providers.
+- This saves you months of work compared to other providers.
-* Opus RED creates a reliable audio connection
+- Opus RED creates a reliable audio connection

 IMAGE PREVIEW HERE

-Alright, let's get started!
+Alright, let's get started.
 If you want to see a fully fledged example, check out this sample app.

 ### Your First App with StreamVideo